ovh/ovh-ui-kit/packages/oui-list/README.md

 ### .list-steps

-Will stylize your list as a steped one.
+Will stylize your list as a stepped one.

 ```less
 #oui > .list-steps(